 Parents are advised to attach proof of their posting to the transfer application form and a letter of support from the commanding officer if the posting note does not indicate the housing arrangements.

-- It isn't always possible to allocate places in popular schools so no school place can be guaranteed.
+- It is not always possible to allocate places in popular schools so no school place can be guaranteed.

-If your child will be starting school in September with the normal round of admissions, parents must complete the common application form and attach proof of their posting to the county.
+If your child will be starting school in September with the normal round of admissions, parents must complete the paper application form and attach proof of their posting to the county.

 - Our schools directory provides details of all Wiltshire schools.